Symptoms of Low Testosterone

 Our Recommendation

 Topical gel with a savings card or GoodRx (often ~$45/month) balances convenience and stable levels for many men.
 If you prefer the lowest cost and are comfortable with self-injection, weekly injections are excellent.
-If preserving fertility is a priority, consider clomiphene citrate.
+If preserving fertility is a priority, consider clomiphene citrate or enclomiphene, which raise your body’s own testosterone while protecting sperm production.
 We tailor therapy to your goals and medical profile — with close monitoring for safety.

 Take the Next Step